Last year, more than 25,000 companies were hit with automatic late filing penalties after missing the September filing deadline.

 2. File online

 Most companies can file accounts electronically.
 The improved digital service means it’s generally faster and easier to submit your accounts online and on time.

 3. Email reminders

-Sign up to reminder emailsLink opens in a new window that tell you when your filing deadline is looming.
+Sign up to reminder emailsLink opens in a new windowLink opens in a new window that tell you when your filing deadline is looming.
 You can have these reminders sent to up to four email addresses.

 4. Avoid rejection

 The Companies House online service has built-in checks to ensure you’ve provided all the relevant information before you submit for filing.

 You’ll receive two emails from Companies House: one to confirm it’s received your accounts and another to confirm it’s accepted them for filing.

 5. Paper accounts – allow up to five days